-After starting treatment, you will be seen each day, until you have had two negative malaria tests on consecutive days.
+After starting treatment, you will be seen each day, until you have had two malaria tests on consecutive days that show the levels dropping back towards zero.
 Our experience tells us that the malaria parasites should disappear from your blood within 2 or 3 days of starting the treatment.